emancu/crotest/README.md

 ### Custom assertions

-Extend the asssertions used by `Crotest` is really easy.
+Extend the assertions used by `Crotest` is really easy.
 You need to open the module `Crotest::Assertions` and add your assertions like the example below: